pachyderm/pachyderm/doc/fundamentals/distributed_computing.md

 ...
 ```

-If our glob pattern is `/`, then the entire input is a single datum, which means anytime any file or directory is changed in our input, all the the data will be processed from scratch.
+If our glob pattern is `/`, then the entire input atom is a single datum, which means anytime any file or directory is changed in our input, all the the data will be processed from scratch.
 There are plenty of usecases where this is exactly what we need (e.g. some machine learning training algorithms).

 If our glob pattern is `/*`, then each state directory is it's own datum and we'll only process the ones that have changed.
 So if we add a  new city file, `Sacramento.json` to the `/California` directory, _only_ the California datum, will be reprocessed.